Login or Register for FREE!

 • The horizontal beamwidth increases in the uphill direction

-The performance of a horizontally polarized antenna mounted on the side of a hill will be different from the performance of same antenna mounted on flat ground.
+The performance of a horizontally polarized antenna mounted on the side of a hill will be different from the performance of the same antenna mounted on flat ground.
 Specifically, the main lobe takeoff angle decreases in the downhill direction.

 Hint: Mentally draw an XY axis with the antenna at the origin.
 When on a hill the signal will take advantage of that height and the radiating lobe will fill/fall down the hill, decreasing in angle into -y values.